ipni/specs/reader-privacy.md

 ### Threat Modelling

 There are three actors involved into the IPNI workflow: Publisher, Client and IPNI.
-Publishers update index by publishing Advertisements.
+Publishers makes update to indexes by publishing Advertisements.
 Advertisements are signed by their Publishers and can be authenticated.
 Advertisements are organised in a chain and are ingested strictly in order.
 It's not possible to reorder Advertisements wihtout having to fork the chain.
 Advertisements processing is idempotent - re-ingesting the same Advertismeent twice doesn't affect IPNI state.
 The IPNI specification is agnostic to transport protocols so particular protocol choice is up to the implementation.
 Compromised Publisher's identity is out of scope of this specification.

 Clients consume index by performing CID lookups.
-This specification introduces additional hashing and encryption that aim to prevent a Passive Observer from being able to infer what data is being looked up by spying at the Client to IPNI traffic.
+This specification introduces additional hashing and encryption that aim to prevent a Passive Observer from being able to infer what data is being looked up by spying at the Client-to-IPNI traffic.
 The exact communicaton protocol is out of scope for this specification however it should be chosen carefully to prevent MITM attacks.
 Before Writer Privacy upgrade a Passive Observer could deobfuscate the content by building a `HASH2` to `MH` map.
 That however will not be possible eventually as mentioned in the [Security](#security) section.